Abraham-Wang/Planets-and-stars/README.md

 # Planets-and-stars

 This project decides whether an object is a planet or a star.
 Because these are both objects in outer space, sometimes they can get hard to differentiate from far away.
 This project can be used to quickly decide whether an object is a planet or a star.
-Because of this discovery, it might be easier to find correlations between planets and stars, discover unknown planets, and learn more about our universe.
+Because of this discovery, it might be easier to find correlations between planets and stars, discover unknown kinds of planets, and learn more about our universe.

 ## The Algorithm